Lumi-supercomputer/LUMI-training-materials/docs/4day-20240423/notes_2_07_LUMI_Software_Stacks.md

 of systems and including optimised code paths in a single executable for multiple architectures is hard to even impossible.
 Secondly generic RPMs **might not even work with the specific LUMI environment**.
-They may not fully support the SlingShot interconnect and hence run at reduced speed, or they may need particular kernel modules or daemons that are not present on the system or they may not work well with the resource manager on the system.
+They may not fully support the Slingshot interconnect and hence run at reduced speed, or they may need particular kernel modules or daemons that are not present on the system or they may not work well with the resource manager on the system.
 This is expected to happen especially with packages that require specific MPI versions